PERSEID METEOR SHOWER

-This workshop is a unique opportunity to shoot nightscapes by the light of a half moon and, with some clear skies, the Perseid meteor shower and the Milky Way!
+This workshop is a special opportunity to shoot nightscapes of the Perseid meteor shower and the Milky Way during a small moon!

 The Adirondacks have some of the darkest night skies in the Northeast.
-Even under a half moon, the Milky Way stands out brightly.
+The Milky Way stands out brilliantly.
 Planets shine like beacons.
-Meteors streak across the sky nightly.
-The haunting calls of loons resound over the lakes and ponds.
+During this week, the Perseid Meteor Shower, which is capable of producing >100 meteors per hour, will peak.
 There is so much going on here at night.
 The landscape itself, so varied and photogenic in daylight, becomes evermore mysterious and enchanting at night.
 The beauty is absolutely breathtaking!
-And this year, given at least partially clear skies, a half moon, the Milky Way and the Perseid meteor shower will overlap to create unique night shooting opportunities.
-Learn to add moonlit landscapes to your night shooting repertoire.
+And this year, a crescent moon, the Milky Way and the Perseids will overlap to create unique nightscape shooting opportunities.

 At night the camera allows us to record phenomena we are physically incapable of seeing.
 Long exposures render vibrant colors and intricate detail.
 They capture celestial objects in motion, creating metaphors for the passage of time.
 The photographer can’t be sure what he or she will create, and that’s part of the allure and the excitement!
 It's a spellbinding, spiritual experience.

-Mark, the author of The Light of Midnight: Photographing the Landscape at Night and After Midnight: Night Photography by Example, will demonstrate field and digital darkroom techniques to record unique images of the night landscape.
+Mark, the author of The Light of Midnight: Photographing the Landscape at Night and After Midnight: Night Photography by Example, will demonstrate field and digital darkroom techniques with special emphasis on shooting and processing the Milky Way and meteors in relation to the night landscape.
 He’ll cover strategies, tips and techniques on:

 Camera settings — Shutter speed, aperture, BULB, ISO, white balance